gritsiem/DS_Assignment_2/README.md

 2. ### Database description

-Customers DB has 4 tables. 'buyers','sellers', 'cart' and 'cart_item'.
+Customers DB has 4 tables. 'buyer','seller', 'cart' and 'cart_items'.
 The buyer and seller tables are used to store login credentials and also the associated characteristics described in the assignment.
+The cart and cart_items table store the cart details for all the buyers.

 Products DB has a 'product' table, storing all the details ascribed to an 'item for sale' as well as seller id (as a foreign ID ) and feedback columns.

 3. ### Buyer class
-Fill description
+The server handles all the necessory functions.
+The client send the request to the server and the server performs operations based on the requests made by the client.
+The server interacts with db classes to fetch neccesary details from the databases.
+The server also validates all the requests.
+The db interface classes 'CustomersDatabase' and 'ProductsDatabase' handles all the incoming db requests and performs required operations in the databases.

 4. ### Seller side interface